hoganlab-dartmouth/seqADAGE/README.md

 ## Documentation

-Data available on OSF project: https://osf.io/2pvhj/
+Data and models-in-progress available on OSF project: https://osf.io/2pvhj/

 Vignettes and examples to come.